jj-for-everyone/jj-for-everyone.github.io/src/rebase.md

 It's basically the same situation.
 Bob's and Alice's changes have branched-off into different directions.
-To merge them back together, Bob could do the same thing Alice did and create a merge commit.
+To merge them back together, Bob could do the same thing Alice did and create a merge revision.
-However, Bob doesn't like merge commits.
+However, Bob doesn't like merge revisions.
 Preferring straight lines in his log, he decides to take a different approach from Alice.

 Bob is going to pretend like he made his changes on top of Alice's changes all along.
-His most recent commit should have Alice's commit as its parent, because that will result in a **linear history**.
+His most recent revision should have Alice's revision as its parent, because that will result in a **linear history**.

 There is a Jujutsu command just for this purpose:
 It's called `rebase`.
-As the name implies, it takes commits from one "base" (some ancestor) and moves them on top of a different "base".
+As the name implies, it takes revisions from one "base" (some ancestor) and moves them on top of a different "base".
 The flag `--onto` is used to specify which new base to rebase **onto**.
-In this case, Bob wants to move his commit on top of the state of the remote `main` bookmark, i.e. Alice's commit.
+In this case, Bob wants to move his revision on top of the state of the remote `main` bookmark, i.e. Alice's revision.
 Therefore, he runs the command:

 ```sh